 - Preheat oven to 350 °F. Line baking sheet with parchment or foil.

 - Place cashews in bowl with warm water, set aside.

-- Arrange shiitakes on foil lined baking sheet.
-Drizzle with 2 tablespoons olive oil, bake in 350 degree oven for 25 minutes, turning halfway through.
+- Arrange shiitakes on prepared baking sheet.
+Drizzle with 2 tablespoons olive oil, bake at 350 °F for 25 minutes, turning halfway through.
 Remove from oven and set aside.